See our troubleshooting tips for when your computer doesn't recognize an Intel® Solid State Drive (Intel® SSD).

 If an error occurs during data migration, use Secure Erase in the Intel® SSD Toolbox to run a low-level format.
 You can also use the Drive Cleanser included with Intel® Data Migration Software.
 Try the data migration again.

 As a last resort, you may use the Intel® Data Migration Software Workaround Tool.
 The tool targets Intel® SSD identification issues with Intel® Data Migration Software.
 These issues happen with certain models of USB-to-SATA cables.
-If you have an Intel® SSD connected but IDMS does not recognize it or allow you to migrate data, follow the steps below:
+If you have an Intel® SSD connected but IDMS doesn't recognize it or allow you to migrate data, follow the steps below: